tommai78101/IRCBot/README.md

 * **Updates Lookup** - For Nintendo 3DS, this bot parses the data gather from [this site](https://yls8.mtheall.com/ninupdates/reports.php), and tells the users what the minimum firmware update is required for their respective games.
 The updates repository can be located [here](https://github.com/yellows8/ninupdates).
 * **Custom Plugins Support** - Creating new plugins to run in this bot is now more centralized and streamlined.
 * **Streamlined Commands** - Typing a command into the IRC bot is now very straightforward, and it acts just like any other IRC clients.
+* **Username AutoCompletion** - Pressing TAB key will autocomplete the usernames of known users in focused channels.
+* **Query Lists of Active Channels and Users** - See active channels you have joined, and users already in the channels.
 * **And many more plugins!!**

 ### How to Use: